bepsoccer/verkadaModule/README.md

 ## Getting started

 To use this module you will need a valid API token for some tasks and username/password for others.
 Every function will allow you to specify the required credential information directly within the call, however `Connect-Verkada` exists to make use of this module easier.
 It will cache the pertent connection information for the session.
-If you need to switch orgs you are interaction with ro use a different token, you can use `Disconnect-Verkada` to remove the cached session info and start over.
+If you need to switch orgs you are interaction with or use a different token, you can use `Disconnect-Verkada` to remove the cached session info and start over.

 To connect via API token use: